rdfostrich/article-swj2020-cobra/content/evaluation.md

 Cumulative storage sizes for BEAR-A, BEAR-B Daily, and BEAR-B Hourly under the different storage approaches.
 COBRA requires less storage space than OSTRICH for BEAR-A and BEAR-B Hourly.
 The middle snapshot always leads to a significant increase in storage size.
+Note that since COBRA ingestion happens out of order, the first half of the delta chain is ingested in reverse order.
 </figcaption>
 </figure>